-Etienne invited us along on one of his Hoi An photography tours, and a couple days later we were standing in front of our hotel at 4:30am, Nick with a DSLR camera and Val with her iPhone – ready to capture local Vietnamese life on film (well, digital “film”).
+Etienne invited us along on one of his Hoi An photography tours.
+A couple of days later, we were standing in front of our hotel at 4:30 am, Nick with a DSLR camera and Val with her iPhone – ready to capture local Vietnamese life on film (well, digital “film”).

-It turned out to be one of the best tours in Hoi An and we would highly recommend Etienne’s tours to anyone visiting Hoi An.
-Read on to learn all about our experience with Hoi An Photo Tour and what to expect during your tour!
+It turned out to be one of the best tours in Hoi An.
+We would highly recommend Etienne’s tours to anyone visiting Hoi An.
+Read on to learn all about our experience with Hoi An Photo Tour and what to expect during your photography tour!